 Special health requirements are applicable for all nursing students and include Hepatitis B immunization (or signed declination), health history, physical exam immunization records and annual high-risk TB screening, skin test or chest x-ray may be required prior to clinical enrollment.
-An influenza vaccine and a urine drug screen is also required for clinical placement.
-MSN students must maintain current BCLS (CPR) certification and submit proof to the SON office.
+An influenza vaccine and a urine drug screen are also required for clinical placement.
+MSN and post-MSN students must maintain current BCLS (CPR) certification and submit proof to the SON office.
 CPR certification course must include certification for infant, child and adult.
 AHA BCLS for Healthcare Providers is preferred.
-All nursing students must clear a criminal background check before admission to the clinical sites utilized by King University.
-The Criminal Background Check policy is located in Attachment D. Students may contact the King University Security Department (423-652-4333) with questions regarding background checks.
+All nursing students must clear a criminal background check upon admission to the School of Nursing and before admission to the clinical sites utilized by King University.
+The Criminal Background Check policy is located in the back of this handbook.
+Students may contact the King University Security Department (423-652-4333) with questions regarding background checks.
 All students must hold and maintain a current and unencumbered RN license in TN or an enhanced compact state for registered nurse license.
 Students are required to report any action/disciplinary measure levied against nursing license to the School of Nursing within one month of action taken.
 Any student who cannot practice as a licensed Registered Nurse will not be allowed to continue in the program of study.
 Students may apply for readmission upon reinstatement of Registered Nurse license